 CURRENT PROVISIONS PROPOSED REFORMS COMMENTS in financial management in local government.
 The Monitor visits the local government and identifies that the system used to manage rates is not correctly issuing rates notices.
 The Monitor works with the local government to rectify the error, and issue corrections to impacted ratepayers.
 Monitor Case Study 2 - Dispute Resolution The Inspector receives a complaint from one councillor that another councillor is repeatedly publishing derogatory personal attacks against another councillor on social media, and that the issue has not been able to be resolved at the local government level.
 The Inspector identifies that there has been a relationship breakdown between the two councillors due to a disagreement on council.
 The Inspector appoints a Monitor to host mediation sessions between the councillors.
 The Monitor works with the councillors to address the dispute.
 Through regular meetings, the councillors agree to a working relationship based on the council's code of conduct.
 After the mediation, the Monitor occasionally makes contact with both councillors to ensure there is a cordial working relationship between the councillors.
 1.3 Conduct Panel The Local Government Standards Panel was established in 2007 to resolve minor breach complaints relatively quickly and provide the sector with guidance and benchmarks about acceptable standards of behaviour.
 Currently, the Panel makes findings about alleged breaches based on written submissions.
-The City of Perth Inquiry report made various recommendations that functions of The Standards Panel is proposed to be replaced with a new Local Government Conduct Panel.
+The City of Perth Inquiry report made various recommendations that functions of Local Government Conduct Panel.
 The Conduct Panel would be comprised of suitably qualified and experienced professionals.
 Sitting councillors will not be eligible to serve on the Conduct Panel.
 The Inspector would provide evidence to the Conduct Panel for adjudication.
-The Conduct Panel would have powers to impose stronger penalties - potentially including being able to suspend
+SUPPORTED

 CURRENT PROVISIONS PROPOSED REFORMS COMMENTS the Local Government Standards Panel be reformed. councillors for up to three months, with an appeal mechanism.
 For very serious or repeated breaches of the Local Government Act, the Conduct Panel would have the power to recommend prosecution through the courts.
 Any person who is subject to a complaint before the Conduct Panel would have the right to address the Conduct Panel before the Panel makes a decision.
 1.4 Review of Penalties There are currently limited penalties in the Act for certain types of non-compliance with the Local Government Act.
 Penalties for breaching the Local Government Act are proposed to be strengthened.
 It is proposed that the suspension of councillors (for up to three months) is established as the main penalty where a councillor breaches the Local Government Act or Regulations on more than one occasion.
 Councillors who are disqualified would not be eligible for sitting fees or allowances.
 They will also not be able to attend meetings, or use their official office (such as their title or council email address).
 It is proposed that a councillor who is suspended multiple times may become disqualified from office.
 Councillors who do not complete mandatory training within a certain timeframe will also not be able to receive sitting fees or allowances.
-Who then represents their constituents in this period 1.5 Rapid Red Card Resolutions Currently, local governments have different local laws and standing orders that govern the way meetings run.
-Presiding members (Mayors and Presidents) are reliant on the powers provided in the local government standing orders local laws. across Western Australia (see item 2.6).
+Penalties for not completing compulsory training was noted, but the quality/efficiency of training delivery needs to be improved 1.5 Rapid Red Card Resolutions Currently, local governments have different local laws and standing orders that govern the way meetings run.
+Presiding members (Mayors and Presidents) are reliant on the powers provided in the local government standing orders local laws.
+It is proposed that Standing Orders are made consistent across Western Australia (see item 2.6).
 Published recordings of all meetings would also become standard (item 3.1).
+It is proposed that Presiding Members have the power to "red card" any attendee (including councillors) who SUPPORTED